Chapter Seventy Three IV

 Mrs. Epstein is laughing when we close the door.
 She looks at her husband, “Those girls have no fear.
 The trust they have in each other, my God.”

 Dr. Epstein, “And we have to honor the trust they have in us.
-You realize the places we put them, how they just take on faith we’ll deliver what they need, when they need it?”
+The places we put them, how they just take on faith we’ll deliver what they need, when they need it?”

 Mrs. Epstein shifts to serious, “Oh, that’s a given.
 If there’s ever a problem, it will NOT be something we failed them on.
 We’ve spent years building markers on markers.
 Very rich and powerful people owe us, other very rich and powerful people want us to succeed, even overachieve.
 No matter what, we will come through.”